Neutral network (evolution): Mathematical Framework

 Come the year 1980, Howell et al. computed a generating function of all foldings of a sequence while D. Sankoff (1985) described algorithms for alignment of finite sequences, the prediction of RNA secondary structures (folding), and the reconstruction of proto-sequences on a phylo-genetic tree.
 Later, Waterman and Temple (1986) produced a polynomial time dynamic programming (DP) algorithm for predicting general RNA secondary structure. while in the year 1990, John McCaskill presented a polynomial time DP algorithm for computing the full equilibrium partition function of an RNA secondary structure.
+This changed the dominant calculation of RNA folding from a mapping of sequence to a particular 3D structure, to a mapping of sequence to a whole weighted ensemble of structures, which smooths RNA fitness, which depends on sequence via folding, facilitating more nearly neutral nets.